 Note:

-a.
 Amount transferred to the Revolving Fund cash account for initial establishment or for subsequent revision of the Revolving Fund cash account.

+Amount advanced to the Revolving Fund for agencies/departments using FI$Cal.

+Amount advanced to the Revolving Fund for agencies/departments deferred/exempt from FI$Cal.